microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_EyesAndHands.md

 - [Navigation](EyeTracking_Navigation.md): Simply look at a location you want to zoom in, pinch your index finger and thumb together and _pull_ your hand toward you to zoom in.

 Please note that MRTK is currently designed in a way that at a distance hand rays act as the prioritized focus pointers.
-This means that the head and eye gaze pointers will automatically be suppressed once a hand is detected.
+This means that the head and eye gaze pointers will automatically be suppressed once a hand is detected and will become visible again after saying "Select".
 However, this may not be the way you would like to interact at a distance and rather favor a simple _'gaze and commit'_ interaction independent of the presence of hands in your view.

 ### How to disable the hand ray